 Create a new layer above the art to use blend modes.

 By the way, as far as I can tell in other tutorials the “base layer” is the bottom layer and the “blend color” is the layer above it.
 I found the terminology pretty confusing.
 Let me know if I got it backward though.

 Blend modes can be accessed in the layers panel by clicking on the N (normal).

 There are a ton of options that be accessed by scrolling up and down.

 You also have to option of lowering the opacity for any layer.

-It's easy to scroll through the options and see what you like, but if you're a nerd like me, you might be wondering what these blend modes actually mean.
+It’s easy to scroll through the options and see what you like, but if you’re a nerd like me, you might wonder what these blend modes actually mean.